Transportation Options From JFK Airport To New Jersey

 - Never use so-called “gypsy cabs.”
 These outlaw drivers scout for passengers in baggage claim areas, even though it is illegal.
 They are sometimes uninsured, unlicensed and often overcharge unsuspecting newcomers.
 Always use a yellow taxi.

-Cost: /-$ 65 (flat rate toll your tip [15% tip is standard]) Reminder: this is the cost of the taxi only; add transportation cost from Manhattan to New Jersey.
+Cost: Approximately $ 65 (flat rate plus toll plus your tip [15% tip is standard]) Reminder: this is the cost of the taxi only; add transportation cost from Manhattan to New Jersey.

 Option 3: Subway To Manhattan, Then Bus/Train To New Jersey